ctuning/ck-scc/README.md

 ## Compiling application

-You should go to the above directory with your digital artifact and provide installation commands required to install all dependencies for the SCC applications on your machine in the following script:
+You should go to the above directory with your digital artifact and provide all commands required to compiler the SCC application on your machine in the following script:
 ```
 ReproducibilityChallenge/compile/install-deps.sh
 ```